myosotis-dev/template_rails7_postgresql/README.md

-# hands on Ruby on Rails7 MySQL
+# hands on Ruby on Rails7 PostgreSQL

 This README would normally document whatever steps are necessary to get the application up and running.